 Black diamonds are considered fancy colored diamonds and are graded differently than the more common white or colorless diamonds.
 Unlike other fancy colors, such as blues or pinks, black diamonds may cost less than white diamonds, due to a lack of consumer demand.
 However, tastes do change.
 In recent years, black diamonds have become increasingly popular, especially appealing to those looking for something very dramatic and different in an engagement ring or other type of jewelry.

 How Do Black Diamonds Get Their Color?

 Natural black color in diamonds typically comes from the presence of many small, dark colored inclusions and fractures.
 Most black diamonds are opaque and have an almost metallic luster, though some may have a translucent “salt-and-pepper” appearance.
 Some diamonds with a black face-up color may have a dark brown or dark green body color, when viewed from the side.

 Whether color treated or natural, however, what defines a diamond is its chemical composition (carbon with minor impurities) and its crystalline atomic structure.
 That is, the entire diamond can be defined as growing from a cubic or isometric crystal structure.

-Carbonado resembles charcoal, and its name means “burned” in Portuguese, but what burned it may be truly extraordinary.
+Carbonado resembles charcoal.
+In fact, its name means “burned” in Portuguese, but what burned it may be truly extraordinary.

 Researchers Jozsef Garai and Stephen Haggerty have argued that the diamonds in carbonado may have been formed in supernovae explosions, which sent chunks of the material into space and ultimately on a collision course with Earth.
-The impact of these asteroid-sized diamond bodies with the unique geology and oxygen-poor atmosphere of the Earth 2.6 to 3.8 billion years ago may have formed the polycrystalline material we now call carbonado “black diamonds.”
+The impact of these asteroid-sized diamond bodies with the unique geology and oxygen-poor atmosphere of the Earth 2.6 to 3.8 billion years ago may have formed the polycrystalline material we now call carbonado.